Christopher Eccleston: Later work (2011–present)

 Leonard "Nipper" Read in Legend, a film about the Kray twins, opposite Tom Hardy.

 In 2016, Eccleston began appearing as Maurice Scott in the BBC drama The A Word.
 Maurice is the eccentric but lovable dad to his daughter who, with her husband, has an autistic son.
 The second series began airing in November 2017 both in the UK and the US, where The A Word airs on Sundance TV.
 A third series was confirmed and aired in the spring of 2020.

 Eccleston played the lead role in the Royal Shakespeare Company's production of Macbeth in 2018.
 The production was streamed on BBC Four.
 Also in 2018, Eccleston starred in two films; opposite Tom Wilkinson as crime boss Harvey in Dead in a Week or Your Money Back and as a Nazi officer Heinz in Where Hands Touch.
 That same year he appeared in King Lear as Oswald and in the television mini-series Come Home, the latter of which he was nominated for an Emmy Award for Best Actor.
 In 2021, Eccleston starred in the six-part television mini-series Close to Me.

-Further upcoming projects include playing Fagin in the series Dodger and in a television adaptation of the award-winning novel My Name is Leon.
+Further projects include playing Fagin in the series Dodger and in a television adaptation of the award-winning novel My Name is Leon.

 Personal life

 Eccleston married Mischka, a copywriter, in November 2011.
 Their first child, a son named Albert, was born in February 2012.
 Their second child, a daughter named Esme, was born in 2013.
 They were divorced in December 2015.

 Eccleston is a lifelong supporter of Manchester United, and was a regular marathon runner until 2000.

 In September 2007, as part of a £9.5 million building project, Salford's Pendleton College named its new 260-seat auditorium the Eccleston Theatre.

 Eccleston became a Mencap charity ambassador on 28 April 2005, and is a supporter of the British Red Cross.
 He also supports research for Alzheimer's disease and other forms of dementia; his father, Ronnie, had vascular dementia in his later years, from 1998 until his death in 2012.

-In his autobiography, Eccleston described chronic eating disorders and depression, and said that he had considered suicide.
+In his autobiography, Eccleston described chronic anorexia, body dysmorphia and depression, and said that he had considered suicide.
 Speaking about his poor mental health, he wrote that he was "a lifelong body hater".
+He was hospitalised in 2016 with severe clinical depression.